It's amazing when you think about it:

 data on a disc.
 But whether we'll actually be using discs at all in the

 future is another matter.
-Many people are already using their broadband Internet connections to
+Most people are already using their broadband Internet connections to